How to Start a Kickstarter: Everything You Need to Know

 How to Determine a Funding Goal?

 When deciding on a funding goal, keep in mind that Kickstarter runs crowdfunding with the all-or-nothing idea.

 The funding goal must be completely reached before any money will be moved from the backers to the project.
 Backers make pledges until the goal is met.
 They won't be charged anything if the goal is short, even by a small amount.
 If the goal is reached before the campaigns ends, pledges can still be made until it's over.
 This is called a threshold pledge system.

 You'll want to create a goal that covers all of your needs for production and shipment of your product, but be careful not to set it too high to meet.
 Keep in mind you'll need money to cover the distribution of promised rewards to backers, processing fees for Amazon payments (as high as 5 percent), as well as the 5 percent Kickstarter charges for fully-funded projects.

 You'll want to start with your local communities, friends and family, and any fans of your products when looking for initial pledges.
 This network of people will also be vital to advertising your project beyond those you know personally.

 If you need help with starting a Kickstarter, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.